Native American Facts For Kids was written for young people learning about the Mandan Indian

 The Mandans painted their faces different patterns for war paint, religious ceremonies, and festive decoration.

-Mandan women wore tribal tattoos on their chins, and
+Mandan women wore face tattoos on their chins, and

 unlike most Plains Indian men, some Mandan men wore beards.